chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 If you want to see the sample response by command you can use this command: ` curl -X GET http://127.0.0.1:8000/openapi.json` but it will show many information.
 Accesing the GUI page is the best option.

-- send get request and see the response
+- **send GET request and see the response**
 This command sends a GET request to the `/users/{username}` endpoint.
 This means the server will try to retrieve information about the user whose username is 'a'.
 In the code I have add fixed data of username, so to access it you can use the username.
 The get is just to(solely ) retrieve information about the user with username='a', not to set or change the data.
 Essentially it check if a user with that username exists and to fetch their data.
 You can think as testing what the response data look like.

 You can either send by command or access to the fastapi docs url to get it as below example.
-Notice when I set `/user/a`, it will response a
+When you send GET request with `/user/a` which `a` is your username, it will response `username` and `id`

 ![sendrequest_responsemodel](img/response_UI.png)

 <a name="optional-key-value"></a>
 ### 3. Optional Key value: missing field[🔼](#part3)

-In previous section I have mention about the Optional keyword, I will still cover in this section using with fix data value.
+In previous section I have mention about the **Optional** keyword, I will still cover in this section using with fix data value.

 If I send a `GET` request to `/users/x` with `response_model=UserOut` to the endpoint, then will an Internal Server Error will occur due to the missing username field, as UserOut expects both id and username.
 However if you don't include `response_model` in the endpoint then no error will be raised.